 Human Services require empathetic and perceptive practitioners who can help reinforce and rebuild communities by helping people overcome mental, emotional, and physical challenges.
-Professionals become vital counselors and care-providers for youth and adults in a variety of settings-from community organizations and schools to government agencies and medical facilities.
+Professionals become vital counselors and confidents for youth and adults in a variety of settings-from community organizations and schools to government agencies and medical facilities.

-The program offers students certificate and degree options for individuals seeking to continue their education or pursue career in human services.
+The program offers students certificate and degree options for individuals seeking to continue their education or pursue careers in human services.
 Waubonsee's trained instructors ensure graduates will be ready for employment in a variety of social service organizations.
-Curriculum focuses on key aspects of behavioral healthcare, including substance use disorder, and mental illness.
+Curriculum focuses on key aspects of the helping professions, preparing students to work with individuals experiencing a variety of behavioral health challenges with an emphasis on substance use disorder.
 Students will explore and develop essential skills and approaches to assessment, counseling, crisis interventions and other important dynamics.
-On-site internship experiences at local agencies encourage students to study human services specializations, providing in-person exposure to and engagement with various career areas.
+On-site internship experiences at local agencies allow students to apply and develop their skills as they enter the profession.